OGGM/oggm/docs/mass-balance.rst

-For each of these glaciers, time-dependent "candidate" temperature sensitivities :math:`\mu (t)` are estimated by requiring that the average specific mass-balance :math:`B_{31}` is equal to zero. :math:`B_{31}` is computed for a 31 yr period centered around the year :math:`t` **and for a constant glacier geometry fixed at the RGI date** (e.g. 2003 for most glaciers in the European Alps).
+For each of these glaciers, time-dependent "candidate" temperature sensitivities :math:`\mu (t)` are estimated by requiring that the average specific mass-balance :math:`B_{31}` is equal to zero. :math:`B_{31}` is computed for a 31-year period centered around the year :math:`t` **and for a constant glacier geometry fixed at the RGI date** (e.g. 2003 for most glaciers in the European Alps).